Historical present: Examples

 In an excerpt from Charles Dickens's David Copperfield, the shift from the past tense to the historical present gives a sense of immediacy, as of a recurring vision:

+Standard past tense: William the Conqueror traveled to England with his army of Normans and defeated King Harold at Hastings.

+Historical present: In 1066, William the Conqueror travels to England with his army of Normans and defeats King Harold at Hastings.

 Novels that are written entirely in the historical present include notably John Updike's Rabbit, Run, Hilary Mantel's Wolf Hall and Margaret Atwood's The Handmaid's Tale.

 In describing fiction

 Summaries of the narratives (plots) of works of fiction are conventionally presented using the present tense, rather than the past tense.
-At any particular point of the story, as it unfolds, there is a now and so a past and a future, so whether some event mentioned in the story is past, present, or, future changes as the story progresses.
+At any particular point of the story, as it unfolds, there is a now and so a past and a future, so whether some event mentioned in the story is past, present, or future, changes as the story progresses.
 The entire plot description is presented as if the story's now were a continuous present.
 Thus, in summarizing the plot of A Tale of Two Cities, one may write:

 In other languages

+The historical present is widely used in writing about history in Latin (where it is sometimes referred to by its Latin name, praesens historicum) and some modern European languages.

 In French, the historical present is often used in journalism and in historical texts to report events in the past.

 The extinct language Shasta appeared to allow the historical present in narratives.

-The New Testament, written in Koine Greek in the 1st century CE, is notable for use of the historical present, particularly in the Gospel of Mark.
+The New Testament, written in Koine Greek in the 1st century AD, is notable for use of the historical present, particularly in the Gospel of Mark.